equalitie/autodeflect/daemon/README.md

 ## Installation

-Will autoinstall with via ansible with eQualit.ie 'cityhall'
+Will autoinstall via ansible and eQualit.ie 'cityhall'
-Note: that VERSION should match cityhall's roles/deflect/deflect/main.yml [autodeflect_daemon_version]
+Note: VERSION should match cityhall's roles/deflect/deflect/main.yml [autodeflect_daemon_version]

 Manual compile when 'cityhall' is not being used.
 Depends on: